 - Seattle School of Theology and Psychology provides a student intern in the Masters of Psychology Counseling program who sees clients for individual counseling three days a week and leads a social-skills class at Lincoln High School twice a week.

-- Walla Walla University has partnered with THC, from the beginning, through their Masters in Social Work and Masters in Psychology program by providing interns for our mental health programs at Lincoln.
+- Walla Walla University has partnered with THC, from the beginning, through their Masters in Social Work and Masters in Psychology program by providing interns for our mental health programs.

 - Washington State University provided medical services via a psychiatric mental health nurse practitioner intern in 2013